aerleon/aerleon/docs/reference/generators.md

 * _owner_: Owner of the term, used for organizational purposes.
 * _timeout_: specify application timeout. (default 60)
 * _tags_: specifies one or more tags to be added to the rule.
+* _profile-settings_: specifies one or more profile settings to be added to the rule.

 ### Sub Tokens